raoufslv/mancala/README.md

 the rules of the game are:

+  - at first both players has six pits and one store each, in each pit the have four seeds.

   -The first player chooses a pit on their side of the board and takes all the seeds from it.

   -In a counterclockwise direction, the player drops one stone in each pit until they have no seeds left in their hand.